isotoma/isotoma.recipe.zope2instance/README.rst

 Introduction
 ============

+This is a temporary fork of plone.recipe.zope2instance that has slightly tweaked exit code handling.
+Unless you need this, we suggest using the upstream recipe.

 This recipe creates and configures a Zope 2 instance in parts.
 It also installs a control script, which is like zopectl, in the bin/ directory.
 The name of the control script is the the name of the part in buildout.